ShadowShahriar/cse208/Readme.md

 # CSE 208: Database Madness

-In this course, we will learn the practical applications of an **Relational Database** by writing and understanding **SQL queries**.
+In this course, we will learn the practical applications of a **Relational Database** by writing and understanding **SQL queries**.
 We will use **XAMPP** to execute the SQL queries on our local machine.

 ## Installing XAMPP